Kanamaluka / Tamar Forum 2025

 Session one

-This session highlights how stakeholders in the Kanamaluka/ Tamar Estuary and Esk Rivers system are working together to manage and invest in activities that protect, restore, and enhance our waterways.
-Ursula Taylor (CEO – Derwent Estuary Program) will deliver a keynote address on a regional partnership, sharing the Program’s perspective on collaborating to protect and sustain our waterways as an integral part of Tasmania’s natural, cultural and economic heritage.
+This session highlights how stakeholders in the Kanamaluka / Tamar estuary and Esk rivers system are working together to manage and invest in activities that protect, restore, and enhance our waterways.
+Ursula Taylor (CEO – Derwent Estuary Program) will deliver a keynote address on regional partnership, sharing the Program’s perspective on collaborating to protect and sustain waterways as an integral part of Tasmania’s natural, cultural and economic heritage.

 Session two